Downtown Infrastructure Renewal

 • The Macdonell and Allan Dam structures EA across the Speed River is being completed to confirm required improvements and the preferred solution for each.

 In February 2024, City Council approved the Wyndham Street North cross-section and St. George’s Square reconstruction, which came from the original Wyndham EA.
-The Macdonell and Allan Dam structures EA will be brought to Council for consideration later in 2024, as this work is still being completed.
+The Macdonell and Allan Dam structures EA will be brought to Council for consideration in early 2025, as this work is still being completed.

 We expect to start work on the final design of the first phase of construction for Downtown Infrastructure Renewal later in 2024.
 Construction will start in 2026.